Paisseon/paisseon/README.md

 ### About Me ✨
-An iOS hacker who is too young, too simple, and sometimes naïve.
-Very gay for Emilia 😳
+An iOS hacker who is too young, too simple, and sometimes naïve

-I'm often slow to respond because GitHub doesn't send me notifications, fastest replies will be through Reddit, Discord, or Element.

 ### Contact Me ✉️
+Use one of the below channels for fastest replies-- GitHub doesn't send notifications, so it may be several days before I see anything

 - [u/paisseon](https://reddit.com/u/paisseon) on Reddit
 - [EmiliaMajiTenshi#4364](https://discord.gg/VM2ZVWqxsj) on Discord
 - [paisseon](https://matrix.to/#/#cypwnserver:matrix.org) on Matrix